Arnifabiziagne/Panorama/Panorama_graph/README.md

 ## Quickstart
 - Installation (only the first time) :
   - Copy all the files / directories in the Panorama_graph project where do you want to store your data
-  - If there is a dump file available, move or copy it into ./import/neo4j.dump
+  - If there is a dump file available (file named neo4j.dump) or csv files to import (nodes.csv, sequences.csv and relations.csv), move or copy it into ./import directory
   - Go into neo4j_install directory and run the script (replace $container_name with the desired name) : bash ./setup_neo4j.sh --container-name $container_name
   - Create the conda environnement : conda env create -f panorama_graph.yaml
   - Make launcher executable : chmod +x launcher.sh